Allegiantsharksam/ETH-AVA-1/README.md

-# Smart contract for errror handling
+# Smart Contract for Error Handling

-Example Smart Contract with Error Handling and Owner Management with the use of require(), assert() and revert() functions.
-It includes functions for setting values, performing safe division, withdrawing funds, transferring ownership, and destroying the contract.
+Example Smart Contract with Error Handling and Owner Management using require(), assert(), and revert() functions.
+It includes functions for setting values, updating user balances, withdrawing funds, transferring ownership, getting the sum of an array of numbers, concatenating two strings, and checking if a number is prime.

 ## Description